Four matches, four upsets.

 The only acceptable result for Argentina, by the fans and press, was winning the title.
-Argentina hasn't won a World Cup or Copa America trophy since Mexico City in 1986, behind the legendary performance of Diego Maradona.
-With a roster packed with excellent defensive players, and a star-studded collection of forwards, Argentina had high hopes going into the tournament on their home soil.
+Argentina hasn't won a World Cup or Copa America trophy since Mexico City in 1986 and a Copa America in 1993, in the Diego Maradona era.
+With a current roster packed with excellent defensive players, and a star-studded collection of forwards, Argentina had high hopes going into the tournament on their home soil.

 But certain weaknesses were exposed.
 Unlike in years' past, Argentina were without the services of an elite goalkeeper.
 Sergio Romero did a solid job in the net, but he is not up to the standards of past goalkeeper stars like Sergio Goycochea, Pablo Cavallero, and Roberto Abbondanzieri.